+- Measure and mix the oils.
 Measure out the carrier oil and essential oils.
 Then fill the liquids into a mixing cup that has a spout.
 Gently stir in a circular motion until well blended.

+- Pour and gift the reed diffusers.
 Pour the diffuser oil blend into the milk bottle or container and decorate with a printable label.
 If you want to gift the diffusers, screw the cap on tightly.
 Gather 6 to 8 rattan reeds and tie them tightly with a ribbon.
 Then use the ribbon to tie them to the milk bottle or container.
 I used a small piece of clear tape on the back of the bottle to attach the ribbon securely to the container.

+- How to use a DIY reed diffuser.
 Place 6 to 8 reed sticks in the container and fan them out in different directions.

 Print the labels